peckjd/cpsc318/lab05/README.md

     - You can also monitor /var/log/messages
 - After completion, open a browser and go to the new instance's IP.
 You should see the wordpress configuration page

-## Questions

-- There are no questions for this lab.

-## OQE
+## Submission Instructions

-- Submit your bash script to Canvas.
+- Submit your bash script to Canvas as a plain text file.

 ## Save your lab